Call of Duty: Ghosts: Development

 On February 7, 2013, Activision confirmed that a new Call of Duty game was in development and would be released Q4, 2013.
-The publisher expected to sell fewer copies than the series' previous entry, Call of Duty: Black Ops II on seventh generation consoles (PlayStation 3 and Xbox 360) due to the transition to next-generation consoles.
+The publisher expected to sell fewer copies than the series' previous entry, Call of Duty: Black Ops II, on seventh generation consoles (PlayStation 3 and Xbox 360) due to the transition to next-generation consoles.

 The series starts a new subseries with Ghosts to coincide with Sony and Microsoft's eighth generation consoles entering the market.
 The game was supposed to debut an engine built by the developer, originally described as a new engine, but later clarified to be the same engine as used in previous games with "significant" upgrades.
 The game also utilized Umbra Software's rendering tool, Umbra 3, as a way to speed up the rendering process of large environments by an optimization known as occlusion culling – a method of filtering out hidden objects so they are not rendered.

 The Wii U version of the game was developed by Treyarch.

 Infinity Ward prioritized frame rate over display resolution during the development of Call of Duty: Ghosts, with the game targeted to run at 60 frames per second on each platform.
 While the game outputs at 1080p on PlayStation 4, the Xbox One can only manage 720p while maintaining the frame rate.
 Due to a "configuration issue" however, the PlayStation 4 version still required a release day patch to reach 1080p.

-Audio
+Soundtrack

 David Buckley scored the game's original soundtrack.
 Rapper Eminem's 2013 song "Survival" is featured as the game's credit song.